Frequently Asked Questions

 Q4: The proposed new curriculum for Wales is different to what we have now.
 Does this mean that the new qualifications will be different as well?

 Qualifications are likely to change over time.
 Although the curriculum and qualifications are separate, we know that they need to fit together so that learners are offered a coherent, flexible and bilingual choice.
-The new qualifications are likely to include a mix of current traditional subjects and possibly some new ones for the 21st century.
+The new qualifications could include a mix of current subjects and new subjects.

 Q5: When will any new qualifications be ready?